Saivivek04/Automation-Testing/README.md

 # Prerequisites
 Ensure you have the following installed on your system:
-Java Development Kit (JDK)
+Java Development Kit (JDK),
-Selenium WebDriver
+Selenium WebDriver,
 IDE (e.g., IntelliJ, Eclipse) - optional but recommended

 # Configuration